 The Pugwash Conferences on Science and World Affairs Pugwash: 1958-2005

-With more than five Fellows at the first meeting in Pugwash, Nova Scotia, the Academy has maintained a strong presence in the conferences and for many years was home to the U.S. Pugwash Committee.
-Over the succeeding decades, Pugwash conferences, workshops, and symposia made vital contributions to the evolving framework of nuclear, chemical and biological weapons arms control, including the 1963 Limited Test Ban Treaty, the 1972 Anti-Ballistic Missile Treaty, and the 1992 Chemical Weapons Convention, among others.
+With more than five Fellows at the first meeting in Pugwash, Nova Scotia, the Academy has maintained a strong presence in the conferences and was home to the U.S. Pugwash Committee for many years.
+Over the succeeding decades, Pugwash conferences, workshops, and symposia made vital contributions to the evolving framework of nuclear, chemical, and biological weapons arms control, including the 1963 Limited Test Ban Treaty, the 1972 Anti-Ballistic Missile Treaty, and the 1992 Chemical Weapons Convention, among others.

 A symposium on "Social Values and Technology Choice in an International Context" was held June 8-10, 1978.
 The purpose of the symposium was to consider the ways in which social values do and should influence the conscious choice of different forms of technology by nations and by groups of nations.